If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

 How should countries look for coronavirus?

-Bruce Aylward: "Initially, I strongly believed in the idea that we should buffer millions and see what is happening.
+Bruce Aylward: “Initially, I was a big believer in the idea that we should swab millions and see what's happening.
 A bit of Italy's approach in the first hour.
 But the data from China made me rethink.
-What we could do instead is that every hospital should test for people with atypical pneumonia and flu-like symptoms.
+What could be done instead is that every hospital should test people with atypical pneumonia and flu-like symptoms.
 Stop.
-We have a lot of flu surveillance systems in the world trying to collect the big one and we should use these systems to test Covid. "
+We have a lot of surveillance systems for influenza around the world, trying to pick up the big one and we should be using these systems to test for Covid.”

 Can we trust China's data?

 The big question is: are they hiding things?
-WHO has looked at many different things to try to confirm the decline in infections.
-Even with petty interviews in clinics.
-Fever clinics have gone from seeing 46.000 people a day to 1.000 today.
-So yes, there has been a huge drop in numbers indeed.
-Another strong indication, the actual presence of free beds, registered by the WHO.
+The WHO looked at a lot of different things to try to confirm the decline in infections.
+Even with small interviews in clinics.
+Fever clinics went from seeing 46.000 people a day to 1.000 now.
+So yes, there really was a huge drop in numbers.
+Another strong indication is the actual presence of free beds, registered by the WHO.

 What is the greatest danger to countries outside of China?